deniz-oezdemir/Transcendence/user-access-management/README.md

   - Authorization: Token USER_TOKEN_HERE

 ## TO DO:
-- Implement remaining endpoints (login, logout etc with Authorization token)
+- Integrate remaining endpoints (change avatar, username & password)
 - Switch to PostgeSQL
 - For deployment:
     - Use a production server like Gunicorn or uWSGI.
-    - Use nginx for reverse proxying.
+    - Use nginx for reverse proxying and save avatars
     - Set DEBUG = False in settings.py and configure ALLOWED_HOSTS.